wormholer/KAP-manual/en/quickstart/quickstart_cdh.en.md

 The following parameters should be updated, to meet the KAP resource requirement.

 1. For *CDH 5.7/5.8*, update *yarn.nodemanager.resource.memory-mb* to 8192 (or 8 GB on *cloudera manager*), *yarn.scheduler.maximum-allocation-mb* to 4096 (or 4 GB on *cloudera manager*), *mapreduce.reduce.memory.mb* to 700, *mapreduce.reduce.java.opts* to 512.
 2. If meet *org.apache.hadoop.hbase.security.AccessDeniedException: Insufficient permissions for user 'root (auth:SIMPLE)'*, that means no enough HBase write permission.
-If you want to disable HBase permission check, please update *hbase.coprocessor.region.classes* and *hbase.coprocessor.master.classes* to empty, and *hbase.security.authentication* to *simple*.
+If you want to disable HBase permission check, please update *hbase.coprocessor.region.classes* and *hbase.coprocessor.master.classes* to *empty*, and *hbase.security.authentication* to *simple*.

 ### Install KAP

 To obtain KAP package, please refer to [KAP release notes]((../release/README.md)).
-There may some minor differences between KAP and KAP plus.
+There may have some minor differences between KAP and KAP plus.

 Copy KAP binary package into the server mentioned above, and decompress to /usr/local